wilsonmar/wilsonmar.github.io/_posts/2017-03-20-time-series.md

 * Promethius for DevOps (highly available with scaleout?)

+* <a target="_blank" href="https://github.com/cortexproject/cortex">Cortex</a>
+   is a time-series built on Prometheus to be horizontally scalable, highly available, multi-tenant, long-term storage.

 * OpenTSDB is a layer on top of HBase.

 * TimescaleDB, an open source time-series database engineered from PostgreSQL,